 - The default upright mode is in the usual adverse mid-upright position.
 (The upright seated posture.→ )

-- I found the shift from the reclined mode to be awkward.
+- I found the shift from the reclined mode to be awkward due to adjustments.

 - The 2T concept allows intermediate positions but these are unstable and can allow rocking exercise.
 (The unstable TRANSITIONAL MODE.
 It’s importance.↔ )

 - The seat is convex and can allow the user to sit back and take advantage of the pelvic (‘iliac’) support.
 In this case the headrest has to be adjusted back from it’s position that is required when reclined. (see •3 above) (See‘Ischial Off Load system’).

 - The user can also sit on the front edge where the seat is tilting downward as with a FTS.
 Slipping could be a problem.